Best Foot Forward (musical): Synopsis

 Just for fun, prep school student Bud Hooper writes a fan letter asking his idol, Hollywood actress Gale Joy, to come to Philadelphia to be his partner at the junior prom.
 His school is Winsocki Military Academy.
 Jack Haggerty, the actress' manager in Hollywood, sees an opportunity for publicity and advises Gale to accept Bud's invitation.
 The appearance of the famous star at Winsocki is greeted with excitement, and Bud abandons his own girl Helen Schlessinger to accompany Gale to the ball.
 Out of jealousy, Helen tears Gale's sash while she is dancing, which causes a riot.
 Others begin to tear off pieces of Gale's clothes as well, but only to gain souvenirs from the famous star.

 The boys hide Gale in their dormitory, where farcical comings and goings ensue.
 The school regards the incident as a scandal, and Bud is now in danger of being expelled.
-Gale and Jack try to avoid furore and go back to Hollywood.
+Gale and Jack try to avoid furor and go back to Hollywood.
 After Bud and Helen settle their arguments and any other problems are solved, everything at Winsocki goes back to normal.